 Memory of the World Register

-- The Canadian Advisory Committee for Memory of the World evaluates submissions and selects the collections for the Register.
+- The Canadian Advisory Committee for Memory of the World evaluates submissions and selects entries for the Register.

 Canada Memory of the World Register